hapax/hapax.github.io/assets/simple-physics.md

 viscosity $\mu \approx 0.0016 \text{ kg/m s}$.

 *Hint.* Assume it is travelling at terminal velocity, and Stokes' law applies.
 You should also take buoyancy forces into account!

+(b) Keeping with our theme of whimsical rulers, explain how you can use Stokes' law to determine the size of iron spheres dropped in water.

 ---